Getting ready for a big job interview?

 Action: I initiated informal weekly catch-ups with my peers to discuss and share any updates or news, creating a space for openly discussing concerns.
 Additionally, I took online courses relevant to our industry to equip myself with relevant skills, hoping to offer assistance or insights to the team during the transition.

 Results: These catch-ups became a valued space for many in the department, fostering camaraderie during a challenging time.
-Post-merger, our collective dedication meant we exceeded our quarterly goals, and my commitment to professional development also positioned me favorably for new opportunities within the new arrangement.
+Post-merger, our collective dedication meant we exceeded our quarterly goals and my commitment to professional development also positioned me favorably for new opportunities within the new arrangement.

-Question #3: Talk about a time when a major change occurred in a project and you had to adapt quickly.
+Talk about a time when a major change occurred in a project and you had to adapt quickly.

 Situation: While working as a nurse at a large hospital, our unit was introduced to a new type of medical equipment, but soon after, a rival hospital showcased a more advanced version during a public health fair.